 Our K9 program started in 2017 and has proven to be an invaluable tool when conducting narcotics detection, article searches, tracking, and apprehension.
-In 2020, K9 Hans and his handler, Officer Haag, had 76 deployments.
+In 2021, K9 Hans and his handler Officer Haag had 48 deployments.

 These were either for our own agency, or assisting other departments under our mutual aid agreement.
-The following chart is a tally of all drug quantities seized from each deployment that involved K9 Hans:
+The chart below is a tally of all drug quantities seized from each deployment that involved K9 Hans.

 Drug Type Quantity (grams)

-Marijuana Wax 11,976.76

-Marijuana 15,690.21
+Marijuana 295.42

 Cocaine 5.4

-Methamphetamine 11.3

-Heroin 2.6
+Heroin 12.6

-Additionally, K9 Hans detected a total of \$81,095 in drug-related currency.
+Additionally, K9 Hans added in the seizure of \$3,480 in drug-related currency.
 Good Boy!